TheRealJunhaLee/old-kerbebot/README.md

-# old-kerbebot
+# kerbebot
-ancient bad kerbebot no one likes it
+Kerbe bot is the amazing discord bot that will reign supreme.